Orange-OpenSource/LiveObjects-iotSoftbox-mqtt-linux/README.md

 Please, have a look to the [user manual](docs/liveobjects_starterkit_linux_v1.1.pdf) to have a presentation of the library and to be more familiar with it.

-For more o,formation about datavenue, you can visit [Datavenue Live Objects - complete guide](https://liveobjects.orange-business.com/doc/html/lo_manual.html).
+For more information about datavenue, you can visit [Datavenue Live Objects - complete guide](https://liveobjects.orange-business.com/doc/html/lo_manual.html).

 especially the [Device mode](https://liveobjects.orange-business.com/doc/html/lo_manual.html#MQTT_MODE_DEVICE) section.